gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

-project under construction.
-First release early March 2024 🚧👷‍♂️
+Project under construction.
+First release early March 2024 🚧👷‍♂️ What is missing:
+- Audio capture is broken (perhaps is my pc audio interface)
+- Transcribing in a different threads
+- Verification and deployment of dataset in Hugging Face

 # Synthetic Speech Dataset Generator (SpeechGen)